brgcode/examples/README.md

 ## Contributions

-To contribute an example, pleae submit a Pull Request.
+To contribute an example, please submit a Pull Request.

 ## Issues